Ernest Tucker: Early life and education

 Ernest Scott Tucker was born in Warwick, Bermuda, in 1931.

 He was the son of Benjamin Tucker and Eleanor Anderson, one of seven siblings, and named for his grandfather Ernest Scott Tucker, a founding member of the Bermuda Union of Teachers in 1919.
 His aunts Elmira Tucker Hunt (wife of Alma Hunt), May Johnston, and cousin Esther DeShields Pitt taught him at Spring Hill School in Warwick.
 His earliest employment was at Belmont Manor Hotel, working as a waiter under his father, the maître d'hôtel.

-He attended The Berkeley Institute in Pembroke Parish, Bermuda, until he was 14.

-Career

-Ernest Tucker moved to Canada at 14 in the 1950s, following his older brother George, who earned a teaching scholarship in Toronto.
+Tucker attended The Berkeley Institute in Pembroke Parish, Bermuda, until he was 14.
+He moved to Canada at 14 in the 1950s, following his older brother George, who earned a teaching scholarship in Toronto.
 He completed high school in Toronto and in 1954 became the first Black graduate of the journalism program at Ryerson Institute of Technology (now Toronto Metropolitan University).
-During his studies at Ryerson, Tucker interviewed entertainers for the The Ryersonian, gaining experience with reporters in his final year.
+During his studies at Ryerson, Tucker interviewed entertainers for The Ryersonian, gaining experience with reporters in his final year.
 He used his backstage pass to cover the club circuit and interview celebrities including Nat King Cole, Vic Damone, Louis Armstrong, and Joe Louis.
 During his time as a trainee reporter, the journalism student also interviewed Broadway singer and dancer Josephine Baker.

+Career

 After graduation, he traveled to Sudbury, Ontario, for a reporter interview, only to be told the job had already been "filled" when he got off of the bus.
 He spent the 1950s traveling between Canada and Bermuda, unable at first to be hired as a journalist in Canada.
 His early career included work for the Bermuda Recorder in the 1950s and for The Royal Gazette, first freelance and later as a staff member for roughly two years.

 Returning to Canada, he initially attended McGill University but transferred to Sir George Williams College to write for the student newspaper, becoming news editor and then editor-in-chief.
 He worked nights at the Montreal Gazette and was active in theater and music, including leading the Ryerson Opera House Workshop and performing calypsos.
 He graduated with a Bachelor of Arts in 1958 and returned to Bermuda after struggling to find employment.

 Tucker began his Canadian journalism career at the now-defunct Toronto Telegram after an editor discovered his work in Bermuda.
 A story he wrote for the Gazette attracted the attention of Ernest Bartlett, travel editor of the Toronto Telegram, who arranged for him to be flown to Toronto for an interview with publisher John W. H. Bassett.